tmtrungg/Weather-Teaching-Program/README.md

    - Array: There are 3 arrays used in this program which create the falling snowy function, and the random weather and status in the display screen.

 # Overall System:
-   In the beginning, the program takes the input of datetime and weather conditions of the day (from input or other applications or randomized it) and begin sorting data and creating dataset:
+   In the beginning, the program takes the input of datetime and weather conditions of the day (from input or other applications or randomized one) and begin sorting data and creating dataset:

 	•	Day and month: From today’s day and month, store in “day” and “month” variables.
 	•	Weather: From weather forecast, categorize it into 1 of 3 basic weathers: sunny, cloudy, snowy and store in variable “weather”.